John D. Larkin: Legacy

 While the Larkin Administration Building was demolished in 1950, a large portion of the original Larkin manufacturing complex survives today including the Larkin Terminal Warehouse which has been converted to corporate offices and houses the headquarters of First Niagara Bank, now home of Key Banks Buffalo division.

+Larkin is the eponym of the Buffalo neighborhood known as Larkinville and its Larkin Square.